woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/product-image.md

 `ProductImage` (component)
 ==========================

-Use `ProductImage` to display a product's featured image.
+Use `ProductImage` to display a product's or variation's featured image.
 If no image can be found, a placeholder matching the front-end image placeholder will be displayed.